Zanussi cooker guide

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Zanussi is a well-known and popular kitchen brand which forms part of the Electrolux group, which also includes AEG.
-It offers a wide selection of kitchen appliances, covering dishwashing, laundry, cleaning and, of course, cooking.
-There are a large number of Zanussi cookers to choose from, mostly electric or gas, but also a handful of dual-fuel models.
+Zanussi is a well-known and popular kitchen brand.
+It's part of the Electrolux group, which also includes AEG.
+Zanussi offers a wide selection of kitchen appliances, covering dishwashing, laundry, cleaning and, of course, cooking.

+There are a large number of Zanussi cookers to choose from - most are either electric or gas, but it also has a handful of dual-fuel models.

 Zanussi cookers can be a bit pricier than rival cooker brands such as Beko, but does the extra cost amount to superior cooking skills?
-In the table below you can get our exclusive verdict on whether Zanussi cookers are worth buying, based on our analysis of how they do in our tough cooking tests, and our unique survey of cooker owners to find out which brands are loved by their owners, and which are the most reliable cooker brands.
+In the table below you can get our exclusive verdict on whether Zanussi cookers are worth buying.
+Results are based on how its models perform in our tough cooking tests and our unique survey of cooker owners, which asks which brands owners love, and which are the most reliable.

 Zanussi is only one of many cooker brands out there, so if you want to find out if there are better brands to choose from, go straight to our freestanding cooker reviews.